MITRECND/chopshop/README.md

     'proto': must be set to 'tcp' or 'udp'.
     Optional: the return dictionary may also include:
-        'error': indicates an error in the module has occured set to a friendly string so that chopshop can inform the user
+        'error': indicates an error in the module has occured set to a friendly string so that ChopShop can inform the user

 ###TCP MODULES